lynch school of education

 The remaining courses required for graduation include additional major courses, minor courses, and electives.

-Endorsement for license is a collaborative effort between the Lynch School Director of Practicum Experiences, the student teacher supervisor, and the cooperating teacher.
-The Office of Practicum Experiences and Teacher Induction, Campion 103, approves and arranges placements for pre-practica and full-practica leading to licensure only for eligible students enrolled in programs in the Lynch School.
+Endorsement for license is a collaborative effort between the Lynch School Director of Practicum Experiences, the Program Supervisor, and the Supervising Practitioner.
+The Office of Practicum Partnerships and Professional Development, Campion 102, approves and arranges placements for pre-practica and full-practica leading to licensure only for eligible students enrolled in programs in the Lynch School.
 Placement also requires prospective teacher candidates to complete a successful interview with the Principal/Headmaster and/or potential cooperating teacher from the school in which they plan to fulfill this requirement.
-The Director of Practicum Experiences and Teacher Induction, for appropriate reasons, may choose not to approve a student for the practicum.
+The Director of Practicum Partnerships and Professional Development, for appropriate reasons, may choose not to approve a student for the practicum.
 All students seeking licensure in Massachusetts must pass the appropriate Massachusetts Tests for Educator Licensure (MTEL) regardless of in which states students wish to teach upon graduation.

 A full practicum (student teaching) is a full-time, five-days, per week experience that occurs for a minimum of 14 weeks during the senior year.
 In the Lynch School, a full practicum must meet the teaching standards required by the Massachusetts Department of Education.
-Student teachers must demonstrate competence in the following standards: plans curriculum and instruction, delivers effective instruction, manages classroom climate and operation, promotes equity, meets professional responsibilities, and teaches and acts for social justice.
+Student teachers must demonstrate competence according to the standards outlined in the Boston College Candidate Assessment of Performance (BC-CAP).

-The semester prior to completing a field placement, students must formally apply and participate in an interview in the Office of Practicum Experiences and Teacher Induction before securing a field assignment.
+The semester prior to completing a field placement, students must formally apply and participate in an interview in the Office of Practicum Partnerships and Professional Development before securing a field assignment.

 All students seeking teacher licensure must complete the full practicum.
 A cumulative grade point average of 2.5 and successful completion of all major courses are required prior to student teaching for all students in the Elementary program.
-Students in Secondary Education must complete all major courses in Secondary Education and 4/5 of Arts and Sciences courses prior to student teaching.
+Students in Secondary Education must complete all major courses in Secondary Education and 4/5 of Morrissey College of Arts and Sciences courses prior to student teaching.
 No incomplete grades may be outstanding and a minimum of 87 credits must have been completed before placement is approved.
-Additional information on full practicum student teaching is available at: www.bc.edu/content/bc/schools/lsoe/academics/practicum.html.
+Additional information on full practicum student teaching is available at: www.bc.edu/schools/lsoe/academics/practicum.html.
 All students will be screened for eligibility and any who fail to meet the standards (academic, health, professional) will be counseled into courses that will complete an appropriate degree program from Boston College.
-These students will not be recommended for endorsement for teacher licensure and will not receive the B.C.
-Endorsement.
-The State of Massachusetts issues teacher licenses not the endorsing university.
-Therefore, students who earn the B.C.
-Endorsement (a recommendation for licensure) submit all licensing documentation directly to the Massachusetts Department of Elementary and Secondary Education.
+These students will not be recommended for endorsement for teacher licensure and will not receive the BC Endorsement (a recommendation for licensure).
+The Commonwealth of Massachusetts issues teacher licenses not the endorsing university.
+Therefore, students who earn the BC Endorsement submit all licensing documentation directly to the Massachusetts Department of Elementary and Secondary Education.
 Students will not be allowed to overload courses while student teaching.
 If, for any reason, a student is unable to complete the full practicum, an extended practicum (additional time in the field) will be required by arrangement of the Director of Practicum Experiences and Teacher Induction.

 Application deadlines for all pre-practica are May 1 for fall placements and December 1 for spring placements.
 Application deadlines for all full-practica are March 15 for fall placements and October 15 for spring placements.
 The Office of Practicum Experiences and Teacher Induction will not be able to arrange assignments for late applicants.
-Application are submitted online at: www.bc.edu/content/bc/schools/lsoe/academics/practicum/Pre_Prac_.html.
+Applications are submitted online at: www.bc.edu/schools/lsoe/academics/practicum/Pre_Prac_.html.

 The school sites utilized for pre-practica and full-practica are located in Boston and neighboring communities.
 Students are responsible for their own transportation to and from these facilities.